TMhalsekar/MongoDB-basics/README.md

 # MongoDB-basics
-Simple programming example for MongoDB
+Simple programming example for MongoDB using Python